mychan152000/willogyblogtest/content/posts/simple-and-intuitive-introduction-to-self-supervised-learning-for-beginners-part-1.md

 ### HOW TO DISCRIMINATE SELF-SUPERVISED LEARNING WITH OTHER LEARNING APPROACHES

-Reading until now, you may have question of how to discriminate Self-supervised learning with other learning methods.
+Reading until now, you may have questions about how to discriminate self-supervised learning with other learning methods.
 Below is the table that provides definitions of 5 learning methods with respect to data samples.

 <table id="tabletype1">
 <tr>